terra-money/terra.py/docs/guides/transactions.rst

 sending tokens, swapping assets, withdrawing rewards, or even invoking functions on smart contracts, you must create a **transaction** and broadcast it to the network.

-The data object repesenting a transaction is :class:`StdTx`.
+An :class:`StdTx<terra_sdk.core.auth.data.tx.StdTx>` is a data object that represents a transaction.
 It contains:

 - **msgs**: a list of state-altering messages
 - **fee**: the transaction fee paid to network / validators
 - **signatures**: a list of signatures from required signers (depends on messages)
 - **memo**: a short string describing transaction (can be empty string)

-Terra SDK provides tools that greatly simplify the process of generating a StdTx object.
+Terra SDK provides functions that help create StdTx objects.

 Using a Wallet (recommended)
 ----------------------------